FoalTS/foal/docs/tutorials/simple-todo-list/4-the-shell-script-create-todo.md

 foal run-script create-todo text="Star the project"
 ```

-> Note that if you try to create a new to-do without specifying the text argument, you'll get the below error.
+> Note that if you try to create a new to-do without specifying the text argument, you'll get the error below.
 >
 > `Error: The command line arguments should have required property 'text'.`